nilsrennebarth/debrep/design.rst

 - File storage strategy. pool, bydist
 - Create "Contents" indices.
 - Allow distributions with equal package version but different content

+Configuration is a yaml file structured as follows:

+Toplevel is a Mapping with keys

+  root
+    Path to repository root directory (optional)
+    If not given, the default depends on where the config file was found:

+      location specific
+        the current working dir itself i.e. ``.`` user specific
+        ``~/public_html/repo``
+      global
+        ``/var/www/repo``
+  db
+    Arguments to connect to the database.
+This is a mapping optional if dbtype is sqlite, in this case the path to the database defaults to `root`/``db/repo.db`` dbtype
+    One of sqlite, mysql
+  layout
+    One of pool or bydist (optional, default is pool) gpgkey
+    Id of the GPG key to sign releases that don't specify their own key. (optional, but then each release must specify one) defrelease
+    Name of the default release to add to if none is given. (optional, default is the first writeable release defarchitectures
+    A sequence of architectures (i.e. strings) releases
+    A sequence of releases, each a mapping

+A release is a mapping with keys

+  name
+    Codename of the release.
+Must be unique suite
+    Suite name, i,e, an alias of the release (optional) version
+    Version number (optional)
+  origin
+    Origin of the release (optional) description
+    optional description
+  compnents
+    sequence of strings.
+First one is the default for package operations architectures
+    Sequence of strings.
+It is an error to add a binary package with an architecture not mentioned.
+Optional if defarchitectures is given.

+The config file is named ``debrep.conf`` and is searched (in this order)

+- location specific: in subdirectory ``config`` of the current working directory.
+- user specific: in ``~/.config``
+- global: in ``/etc/debrep/debrep.conf``

+A config file must be found, and as soon as it is found, no further search is done, in particular no attempt is made to merge specific with less specific options.

 Terminology
 -----------